 SDG Action Zone

-The SDG Action Zone is taking place, in the context of the United Nations General Assembly, from 22 to 24 September.
-It convenes leading thinkers, actors, creators, and activists to discuss on how to drive exponential change to achieve the Sustainable Development Goals through debates, conversations, showcases and creative experiences.
-It provides a space for open, transparent, and inclusive multi-stakeholder engagement and global audience participation during the UN General Assembly’s high-level week.
+The SDG Action Zone took place, in the context of the United Nations General Assembly, from 22 to 24 September.
+It convened leading thinkers, actors, creators, and activists to discuss on how to drive exponential change to achieve the Sustainable Development Goals through debates, conversations, showcases and creative experiences.
+It provided a space for open, transparent, and inclusive multi-stakeholder engagement and global audience participation during the UN General Assembly’s high-level week.

 New UN Multi-Partner Trust Fund for Coral Reefs